 Talent Performance-Value Matrix

-At a very high level, the Talent Performance-Value Matrix is used in the context of business, human resources.
+At a very high level, the Talent Performance-Value Matrix is used in the context of business, human resources, talent management.

 Talent Performance-Value Matrix quadrant descriptions, including examples